Anshul391/CSS143BackStage/exams/final/readme.md

-**5. (2pt) Suppose you accidently added a .class file to your github repository, and you know you shouldn't check in .class files.
-Describe the steps you'd take to remove this file from your github repo?**
+**5. (2pt) Suppose you are using a Github repository for one of the dreadful homeworks.
+You have been working on you laptop with a clone of that repo.
+On the day before the due date the laptop decides that it won't start at all.
+Realizing that you happen to have another laptop available, describe how you would recover your work onto it from Github and continue to finish the homework on time.
+List specific git commands you would use.**

 ```bash